National Park Service Internship

 Internship Period and Schedule

-The position is full time (40 hours per week) from mid-May to mid-August 2023 for an approximately 13-week internship, depending on the student’s schedule and availability.
+• The position is full-time (40 hours per week) from mid-May to mid-August 2024 for up to a 16-week internship, depending on the student’s schedule and availability.
 Must be willing to work a flexible schedule with varying hours.

 Opening/Closing Dates